noamlerner/TheGamblr/README.md

 type BotPlayer interface {
 	// ReceiveCards is a way to give every player the information as to what cards they will be playing with this
 	// round.
-	ReceiveCards(hand Cards, blind int)
+	ReceiveCards(hand Cards)
-	// SeeBoardState is called before players take action on PreFlop, Flop, Turn and River.
+	// SeeBoardState is called before players take action on Flop, Turn and River.
 It is also called once a
 	// game has ended.
 	SeeBoardState(boardState BoardState)
 	// Act allows the player to return what action they want to take.
 The second return value is only considered